Historic Sites in Sudan Wrecked by Illegal Gold-Hunting Diggers

 Gold Rush

-Gold seekers in Sudan have destroyed many ancient sites using giant diggers in their search for riches.
+Gold seekers in Sudan have destroyed many ancient sites using giant diggers in their search for riches

 In the past, people also tried their luck by panning for gold at the city of Omdurman, across the river from Khartoum, where the waters of the White and Blue Niles meet.
 But the gold they found was in tiny quantities.
 When people saw archaeologists digging and finding things, they were convinced there was gold.